aravindvnair99/Tripadvisor-Suggestion-Bot/README.md

-# Trip Advisor Reviews Sentiment Analyser
+# Tripadvisor Suggestion Bot

 Sentiment Analysis is one of the major applications of NLP and has gained much attention in recent years.
-The main objective of this project is to collect data from Trip Advisor, a travel website to suggest the best accommodation based on the reviews given by previous customers.
+The main objective of this project is to collect data from Tripadvisor, a travel website to suggest the best accommodation based on the reviews given by previous customers.

-We start off by web scraping reviews on Trip Advisor based on input URLs to generate our own dataset.
+We start off by web scraping reviews on Tripadvisor based on input URLs to generate our own dataset.
 The data is then cleaned and processed for good, neutral and bad reviews by sentiment analysis, thus comparing different choices and suggesting the best one of the lot in order to help customers choose the best accommodation.

 # Goals